Summer Stipend Recipients

 - Bay View Room | Bristol Campus

 - 10:00 am - 11:00 am

 - RWU Law Main Campus, 10 Metacom Avenue, Bristol, RI 02809

 New York Bar Pro Bono Admission Requirement

 RWU Law students are responsible for reviewing and complying with bar admissions requirements, including the New York Pro Bono requirement.
-Pro bono hours that count toward fulfillment of RWU Law’s graduation requirement may not count for compliance with the New York rule.
-We recommend that you carefully review the bar admissions requirements and contact the NY Bar directly with specific questions.
+Pro bono hours that count toward fulfillment of RWU Law’s graduation requirement may not qualify for compliance with the New York rule.
+We urge you to carefully review the bar admissions requirements and contact the NY Bar directly with specific questions.

 Please see http://www.nycourts.gov/attorneys/probono/baradmissionreqs.shtml for official information.